helidon-io/helidon/messaging/README.md

   or other metadata.
 Document which locally emitted messages are accepted by handlers requiring that subtype.
 - Outgoing mapping must accept ordinary core `Message` instances; treat a connector-specific subtype as an optional richer view rather than a required input.
 - Bound every incoming batch by `context.maxDeliveryMessages()` before acquisition.
+This stable limit includes the source channel and every transitively reachable route; it does not promise immediate capacity while other deliveries are active.
 Keep byte, frame, record, and transport request limits in connector configuration; the core runtime performs message-count admission only.
 - Preserve message order and the exact `MessageBatch` identity through settlement.
 Use retained subsets rather than rebuilding batches during partial failure handling.
 - Document null, duplicate, encoding, native-header, and payload-type conversion rules.